 The discussion and analysis of prejudice becomes complicated when we approach a specific topic like racism, though the tensions surrounding this phenomenon extend to other intolerances such as sexism or heterosexism.
 Complications include determining the influences that might lead to individual racism or an atmosphere of racism, but also include the very definition of what racism is: Is it an individual phenomenon, or does it refer to an intolerance that is supported by a dominant social structure?
 Because overt intolerance has become unpopular in many societies, researchers have explored how racism and sexism might be expressed in subtle terms; others investigate how racism intersects with other forms of oppression, including those based on sex/gender, sexual orientation, or colonialism; and still others consider how one might express intolerance “benevolently,” with good intentions though still based on problematic racist or sexist ideologies.

 Sexual orientation is a private matter that individuals can decide to disclose or conceal.
-Nevertheless, when interacting with others, people seek for cues of sexual orientation.
-Hence, the person’s face, voice, or non-verbal behavior is taken as a cue of gayness.
-As research on gaydar has shown, inferences about others’ sexual orientation are at times accurate, at times driven by stereotypes.
-Sometimes, gay and lesbian people intentionally reveal their sexual identity explicitly or through subtle cues.
-Whether intentional or not, several cues are interpreted as communicating sexual orientation with tangible consequences for interpersonal interactions.
+Nevertheless, when interacting with others, people look for cues of sexual orientation.
+Hence, the person’s face, voice, or non-verbal behavior is taken as a cue revealing sexual orientation.
+As research on “gaydar” has shown, this detecting ability can sometimes be accurate or stereotype-based.
+Sometimes gay, lesbian, and bisexual people themselves intentionally communicate their sexual identity explicitly or through more subtle cues.
+Intentional or not, several cues are taken as communicating sexual orientation with the consequences of shaping interpersonal interactions.

-Finally, communicating sexual orientation can increase self-acceptance, social support, and positive social comparison with peers among gays and lesbians and can also increase positive attitudes toward gay people, especially when communicating with friends and family members.
+Moreover, communicating sexual orientation can increase self-acceptance, social support, and positive social comparison among gay men and lesbians and can also increase positive attitudes toward gay people, especially when it happens with friends and family members.